HEARING & SERVICE DOGS

 SERVICE DOGS FOR VETERANS

-Our Service Dogs for Veterans program “task trains” dogs to assist their Veteran with hearing and mobility challenges, as well as the effects of Post Traumatic Stress (PTS).
+Our Service Dogs for Veterans program “task trains” dogs to assist their veterans with hearing and mobility challenges, as well as the effects of Post Traumatic Stress (PTS).

 A Service Dog is a dog that has been specially trained to perform tasks for a person with a disability.
-The Americans with Disabilities Act (ADA) defines a service animal as a guide dog, signal dog, or other animal trained to provide assistance to an individual with a disability.
+The Americans with Disabilities Act (ADA) and Florida law both define a service animal as any dog that is trained to do work or perform tasks for a person with a physical or psychological disability.

 Service Dogs for Veterans are specially trained to assist the veteran with the specific set of challenges they may face.
 Service dogs can benefit people with disabilities associated with varied diagnoses, including (but not limited to) spinal cord/head trauma, visual or hearing deficits, arthritis, ataxia/poor balance and psychiatric disabilities.